klimeto/deims_emf_module/README.md

 "data_set, datasource, person, organization, research_site, site".

-Place the relevant fields in the Active region and and give them the right formatter (iso19139)
+Place the relevant fields in the Active region and and give them the right formatter (emf or other)

 pages will be accessed as node/%nid/emf